Koo Koo (duo): History

-On October 2, 2013, Koo Koo Kanga Roo independently published their own children's book, Unicorns R Real, which was followed shortly thereafter by the DVD release of House Party with Koo Koo Kanga Roo, a tongue-in-cheek "dance-a-long" workout video featuring seventeen of the group's songs.
+On October 2, 2013, Koo Koo independently published their own children's book, Unicorns R Real, which was followed shortly thereafter by the DVD release of House Party with Koo Koo, a tongue-in-cheek "dance-a-long" workout video featuring seventeen of the group's songs.
 Early the following year, it was announced that the duo had signed to Fun Fun Records, a children's music-oriented offshoot of noted indie punk label Asian Man Records, to release their third full-length album Whoopty Whoop, which was officially released on May 14.
-In the summer of 2014, Koo Koo Kanga Roo again supported The Aquabats on the East and West coast dates of their "20 Year Anniversary" tour, and in September they returned to the United Kingdom as part of a sixteen show tour opening for Frank Turner.
+In the summer of 2014, Koo Koo again supported The Aquabats on the East and West coast dates of their "20 Year Anniversary" tour, and in September they returned to the United Kingdom as part of a sixteen show tour opening for Frank Turner.

-In 2012 Koo Koo Kanga Roo partnered with GoNoodle to distribute and co-create videos for a number of years, introducing the group to a huge number of teachers, kids, and parents.
+In 2012 Koo Koo partnered with GoNoodle to distribute and co-create videos for a number of years, introducing the group to a huge number of teachers, kids, and parents.
 Some of their more well-known material was created during the partnership with GoNoodle included "Milkshake", "Pop See Ko", "Pop See Ko 2.0", "Roller Coaster", and "Dino Stomp".
-That partnership formally ended in late 2017, but as of October 2021, Koo Koo Kanga Roo videos created during that partnership are still available on GoNoodle channels including the web, mobile apps, Apple TV, and Amazon Fire platforms as well as the GoNoodle YouTube channel.
+That partnership formally ended in late 2017, but as of October 2021, Koo Koo videos created during that partnership are still available on GoNoodle channels including the web, mobile apps, Apple TV, and Amazon Fire platforms as well as the GoNoodle YouTube channel.

+On September 19, 2023, Bryan and Neil announced that they had shortened the group's name to Koo Koo.